Criminal Intelligence Unit (CIU)

 Mission Statement

 It shall be the mission of the Louisiana State Police Criminal Intelligence Unit to collect, evaluate, and disseminate information on known or suspected criminal violators, groups, or organizations for analytical exploitation by the Investigative Support Unit.
-LA-SAFE will provide the department, other local, state, and federal law enforcement agencies with timely information regarding matters directly or indirectly affecting the safety and security of the people in the state.
-The Criminal Intelligence Unit shall only collect and retain information which is directly related to a legitimate law enforcement purpose.
-The activities of this unit shall not interfere with the exercise of constitutionally guaranteed rights and privileges of individuals.
+LA-SAFE (Louisiana State Analytical & Fusion Exchange) will provide the department and other local, state, and federal law enforcement agencies with timely information regarding matters directly or indirectly affecting the safety and security of the people in the state.

 Overview

-The Criminal Intelligence Unit, a component of LA-SAFE, provides knowledge and information necessary to conduct intelligence-led policing; specifically in the areas of homegrown violent extremism, organized crime, public disorder, traveling criminals, dignitary protection, public corruption, and special investigations as directed by the Superintendent.
-CIU is composed of seven, regionally located field offices divided into two regions who report to CIU headquarters in Baton Rouge, LA.
+The Criminal Intelligence Unit (CIU), a component of LA-SAFE, provides the knowledge and information necessary for intelligence-led policing in areas such as homegrown violent extremism, organized crime, public disorder, traveling criminals, dignitary protection, public corruption, and special investigations as directed by the Superintendent.

 Priorities for CIU